-As to Conclusions of Law, Planning Staff finds that the P&Z Commission has the authority to hear these applications and to recommend approval or denial of the applications, with or without conditions.
+As to Conclusions of Law, Planning Staff finds that the City Council has the authority to hear these applications and to approve or deny the applications, with or without conditions.
 Additionally, Planning Staff notes that all public notice requirements were met.
-Planning Staff further set forth the portions of the Idaho State Code and Middleton Code to be considered in making a recommendation on the applications.
+Planning Staff further set forth the portions of the Idaho State Code and Middleton Code to be considered in making a decision on the applications.

-If the Commission is inclined to recommend approval of the three applications, then Planning Staff recommends that any approval be subject to the following conditions:
+If the Council is inclined to approve the three applications, then Planning Staff recommends that any approval be subject to the following conditions:

 - 1. City of Middleton municipal domestic water, fire flow and sanitary sewer services are to be extended to serve the subdivision. - 2.
-Developer to comply with all terms and provisions of the Development Agreement approved for the project. - 3.
+Developer to comply with all terms and provisions of the Development Agreement as proposed by Planning Staff in the Staff Report. - 3.
 License/Access Easement pertaining to existing home (Lot15/Block3) must be terminated or abandoned prior to Phase 1 final plat approval. - 4.
 All pro-rata traffic fees due pursuant to MCC 5-4-3 must be paid prior to phase 1 final plat approval. - 5.
 Off-site installation of sidewalk between Willis Road roundabout and northern boundary of project to be completed prior to Phase 3 final plat approval. - 6.
 Developer to install landscaping and all amenities in compliance with the Landscape Plan approved with the preliminary plat. - 7.
 Developer shall create a plan for operation, maintenance and repair of stormwater facilities (O&M Plan) contained on the project site.
 The O&M Plan shall be recorded with the CC&Rs.
 Developer and/or HOA must maintain and operate the subdivision stormwater facilities in compliance with the O&M Plan. - 8.
 All City Engineer and planner comments to be completed and approved. - 9.
 All Agency comments to be completed and approved. - 10.
 All comments from the applicable irrigation district to be completed and approved. - 11.
-Sewer and water capacity to be reserved at the time the City approves the construction drawings for the project.
+Sewer and water capacity, if available, to be reserved at the time the City approves the construction drawings for the project.

-Finally, if the Commission denies the application, then pursuant to the Local Land Use Planning Act (Idaho Statute, Title 67, Chpt.
-65) and Middleton City Code 1-14(E)(8), the Commission should state on the record what Applicant can do, if anything, to gain approval of the applications.
+Finally, if City Council, denies the applications, then pursuant to the Local Land Use Planning Act (Idaho Statute, Title 67, Chpt.
+65) and Middleton City Code 1-14(E)(8), the Council should state on the record what Applicant can do, if anything, to gain approval of the applications.